 The Debian website has extensive manuals, including a chapter on programming talking you through the basics of creating a script, compiling it, and using Autoconf to allow your scripts to be compiled on other Linux distros.

-Fedora is a community supported derivative of the commercial distribution Red Hat Linux.
+Fedora Workstation boldly claims it is “created for developers”.
+The distro is another community supported derivative of the commercial RHEL, that’s more bleeding edge than CentOS Stream.
 It also enjoys the distinction of being the distro of choice of Linux kernel creator Linus Torvalds.

 Aside from being very easy to set up and install, Fedora has a dedicated Developer Portal.
 Simply click 'Start a Project' to see dedicated guides on developing web, command line, desktop and mobile apps.
 There's also an excellent section on working with hardware devices such as Arduino.